apache-hb/cthulhu/data/docs/subpages/BUILD.md

     - <a href="https://github.com/westes/flex">Flex</a> and <a href="https://www.gnu.org/software/bison/">Bison</a>.
 On windows these can be acquired through <a href="https://community.chocolatey.org/packages/winflexbison3">Chocolatey</a>
     - A C11 compliant compiler.

-Cthulhu can optional use the following tools to enable additional features:
+Cthulhu can optionally use the following tools to enable additional features:
     - <a href="https://www.doxygen.nl/">Doxygen</a> for generating documentation.
-    - <a href="https://gmplib.org/">GMP</a> for better performance of the compiler.
+    - <a href="https://gmplib.org/">GMP</a> for better performance compile times.
         - Note that if libgmp is used, it must also be available at runtime.
-        - The compiler contains a build time fallback implementation of GMP when it is not available.
+        - The compiler contains a build time fallback implementation of GMP when it is not available at build time.
     - A C++20 compiler for building the GUI tools.
         - Currently these tools are only available on Windows, and require a d3d12 capable GPU.
     - A Java 8+ compiler for building the jvm driver tests and standard library.